Monte Pittman: Jarrell MPS Signature Guitar

-In December 2011, Jarrell Guitars announced that they are launching a new line, the Monte Pittman Signature Guitar and it will be presented at the 2012 NAMM.
-The Jarrell MPS features a custom Seymour Duncan pickup set making it one of the most versatile guitars in the market.
-"All together it seems Monte Pittman and Jarrell Guitars are hell bent on rocking the world – the sound of which is none other than simply amazing."
+In December 2011, Jarrell Guitars announced the Monte Pittman Guitar, presented at NAMM 2012.
+The Jarrell MPS features a custom Seymour Duncan pickups and three models' the standard MPS, the MPS-f with a Floyd rose remolo, and the MPS Classic.
+Pittman calls the MPS and highly versatile, offering multiple tonal options for playing live.

 Pittman comments on the MPS, "There are 13 different sounds you can get out of it.
 It's the most versatile guitar I've ever played.
 Jarrell guitars have a unique and distinctive sound.
 We have three models.
 The regular MPS and the MPS-f which has a Floyd Rose.
 They are loaded with custom Seymour Duncan pickups.
 There is also the MPS Classic which is the least expensive."

 Amplifiers

 Pittman is endorsed by Orange Amplifiers.
+Monte Pittman also uses Kemper Profiler for his live setup; paired with a Captor X IR from Two Notes Audio Engineering's Ministry DynIR Hot Rod Cabinet collection, routed through Emperor Cabinets for front-of-house sound.